slaxman/Nxt2Mint/README.md

     Specifies the NRS host name and defaults to 'localhost'

   - apiPort=port
 	Specifies the NRS API port and defaults to 27876.
+Use 26876 for testnet.

   - useSSL=boolean
     Specify 'true' to use HTTPS or 'false' to use HTTP to connect to the NRS node.
 HTTP is always used for a localhost connection.
 The default is 'false'.